Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/00-setup-and-installation.md

 Using an RStudio project is recommended because it keeps your working directory organized.

-For that please take these steps:
+For that, please take these steps:

 ```text
 File > Save workspace image to ~/.RData> New Directory > New Project> write r_tutorial at Directory name > click on Browse and choose a directory to save the R project